Photo:

 This is a stand-alone device with its own phone number.
-You can choose a variety of plans, some with a contract some without, and service is $14.99 per month.
+You can choose a variety of plans, some with a contract, some without.

 Pros: This has a simple design, easy for kids to navigate and is water and sweat resistant.
-Kids can get a virtual pet with the Gabb Go app and earn coins by taking care of their pet, hitting their step count goals and crossing items off their to-do list.
-Coins can us used to unlock new pets and more.
+Kids can get a virtual pet with the Gabb Go app and earn coins by taking care of it, hitting their step count goals and crossing items off their to-do list.
+Coins can be used to unlock new pets and more.

 Cons: The watch only comes in two colors, which are very similar (gray and silver), but there are a variety of wristbands to choose from.
 There is no camera.